A Point on Discrete versus Continuous State-Space Markov Chains: The model

 If the marginals are Bernoulli($p$), the joint distributions can be characterized by the transition probabilities of the Markov chain and the stationary distribution.
-Theorem (\ref{transition matrices}) below provides the transition matrices for the Markov chain.
+Note that Sklar’s theorem states that C is only identifiable on $ Ran(F) \times Ran (G).$ Theorem \ref{transition matrices} below provides the transition matrices for the Markov chain.

 \begin{theorem} Let $X=(X_t)_{t=0,\cdots, n}$ be a stationary Markov chain generated by copula (\ref{our model}) and Bernoulli($p$) marginals.
 Then $X$ has transition matrices given by

 and